 Here are the main differences between TrackR and Tile.
 All in all, these are very similar devices but they do subtle differences in their features which might catch your eye.

 Design & Portability

-TrackR and Tile have different approaches when it comes to their design and how they are kept with your personal items.
+Each brand has different approaches when it comes to their design and how they are kept with your personal items.
 TrackR uses adhesive to directly stick on to the items whilst the Tile is more of keyring attachment.
 This depends on your preferences, but the Tile design is a little classier and doesn’t affect the design of your item.

 Tile wins this by a significant margin if you opt for either the Sport, Style or Pro range.
 TrackR sticks to just 100 feet which might serve you well if you live in a small home or don’t move about too much.